BetonQuest/BetonQuest/docs/Documentation/Scripting/Schedules.md

 ### Daily realtime schedule: `realtime-daily`

 A super simple to use type of schedule, but also limited in its functionality.
-Just specify the time of the day when the events should run, and they will run every day at that same time.
+Just specify the time of the day when the actions should run, and they will run every day at that same time.

 === "Simple Example"